trivago/gollum/docs/src/gen/consumer/awsKinesis.rst

 AwsKinesis
 ==========

-This consumer reads message from an AWS Kinesis router.
+This consumer reads a message from an AWS Kinesis router.